-What Does Sensory Processing Disorder (SPD) Look Like in Adults?
+Signs of Sensory Processing Disorder (SPD) in Adults

-Adults with Sensory Processing Disorder feel assaulted by the world and all of its ticking clocks, buzzing lights, and strong perfumes.
+Adults with Sensory Processing Disorder (SPD) feel assaulted by the world and all of its ticking clocks, buzzing lights, and strong perfumes.
 If everyday sounds and textures feel unbearably distracting, read on to learn about the signs and symptoms of SPD in adults.

 Sensory Processing Disorder (SPD) manifests in many small, sometimes maddening ways.
 Itchy tags may be unbearable.
 Loud music intolerable.
 Perfume simply sickening.
 Whatever the specific symptoms, SPD disorder makes it difficult to interact with your daily environment.
 This impacts how you relate to others, study and learn, participate in sports and group activities, and follow your dreams.
 It is a unique and challenging neurological condition associated with inefficient processing of sensory information that is commonly found in adults with ADHD, and it deserves serious support.